-Small Arms good shooting or distinguishing badges will be worn by ranks who qualify as Marksmen (Rifle, Lewis or Machine Gun) or as M.G.
-Rangetaker.
-The badge will cease to be worn by ranks who fail to maintain the standard of Marksman or M.G.
-Rangetaker at any subsequent course, or on relinquishing the rating.
+Small Arms good shooting or distinguishing badges will be worn by ranks who qualify as Marksmen (Rifle, Lewis or Machine Gun) or a M.G.
+Rangefinder.
+The badge will cease to be worn by ranks who fail to maintain the standard of Marksmanship or M.G.
+Rangefinder at any subsequent course, or on relinquishing the rating.